 Observations in the field of technology adoption in e-banking reveal that a large group of people have resisted the use of technology, especially in the field of banking and liquidity, and still tend to use traditional and non-electronic methods.
-It appears that planning in providing electronic services in banks is grounded on limited information about the behavior of users/consumers in accepting to utilize technology [11] And it has more technical and hardware basis and social and psychological factors that affect the tendency to use and accept technology in people is the missing link in the planning and design of service delivery.
-Examining the behavior of actors to the correct planning in the provision of services in this area that facilitates the achievement of new solutions and strategies to increase the acceptance and dissemination of the use of this technology [7].
+It appears that planning to provide electronic services in banks is grounded on limited information about the behaviour of users/consumers in accepting to utilize technology [13].
+It has more technical and hardware basis and social and psychological factors that affect the tendency to use and accept technology in people are the missing link in the planning and design of service delivery.
+Examining the behaviour of actors to the correct planning in the provision of services in this area facilitates the achievement of new solutions and strategies to increase the acceptance and dissemination of the use of this technology [9].
+The financial and economic crisis, which began in 2008, permeated throughout the production and service sectors, influencing business performances [12], pushing companies to develop new and innovative customer-oriented services to maintain competitiveness against competitors.